edsonencinas/WazuhLab/README.md

 For now, you can verify logs and alerts via the command line, or experiment with installing Wazuh Dashboard on a separate VM.

-Step 5: Practice and Explore!
+## Step 5: Practice and Explore!

 Generate some logs by running commands or simulating attacks Check the logs on your Wazuh manager
 Learn how Wazuh detects suspicious activities
 Set up alerts and notifications (advanced)

-Final Tips
+### Final Tips

-Keep your Azure resources within a budget — use free tiers!
+- Keep your Azure resources within a budget — use free tiers!
-Experiment with different types of logs and configurations Join online communities (like Wazuh forums) for help Always practice safely — avoid testing on production environments!
+- Experiment with different types of logs and configurations
+- Join online communities (like Wazuh forums) for help
+- Always practice safely — avoid testing on production environments!

-Conclusion
+### Conclusion

 Congratulations!
 You’ve built your own cybersecurity homelab in Azure with Wazuh SIEM.
 This setup is a fantastic sandbox to learn about security monitoring, log analysis, and incident detection — essential skills for any cybersecurity enthusiast.

 Keep experimenting, learning, and exploring — the cybersecurity world is full of challenges and opportunities!

-Happy hunting!
+**Happy hunting!**
 Your journey into cybersecurity mastery starts here.

-Would you like me to include screenshots, diagrams, or more advanced topics like integrating dashboards or setting up alerts?